pdang411/DOCKER-CHATOPENAI/README.md

 Please get API-KEY from https://platform.openai.com/settings/organization/api-keys open an account and get an apikey.
 "Free for limited time"

-please set up an .env file in your code folder to place the api key
+***please set up an .env file in your code folder to place the api key***

+place your api key inside .env file inside the quotation.
 OPENAI_API_KEY= "input your api key"